git-town/git-town/docs/ARCHITECTURE.md

 Pointers can also indicate mutability.
 To mutate variables passed as function arguments they must be pointers.
 The challenge here is that it can be unclear why a function argument is a pointer: it is optional, mutable, or simply too large to pass by value?
-To clarify this, the Git Town codebase uses the generic Mutable type to denote mutability.
-Any struct field or function argument not wrapped in a Mutable should be considered immutable.
+To clarify this, the Git Town codebase wraps mutable function arguments and struct fields in the generic `Mutable` type to denote mutability.
+Any variable not wrapped in a `Mutable` should be considered immutable.

-These practices help eliminate invalid states within the type system, preventing numerous potential bugs.
-While this introduces a small amount of additional complexity, it is justified by the increased robustness of the codebase.
-We have adopted the naming conventions from Rust, as they have proven effective in that community.
+While this practice introduces a small amount of additional complexity, it is justified by the increased robustness of the codebase.
+It has eliminated entire categories of bugs that occurred relatively frequently before.
+We have adopted the naming conventions from the Rust programming language as they have proven effective in that community.

 #### One concept per file